Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 This season’s stories include multiple murders in a town called Santa Claus, where it’s Christmas all year-round; a mother shot in the head in front of her small children on Thanksgiving; and a couple’s first Christmas in Florida that exploded in violence because of infidelity.

-In advance of the new season’s premiere, here are the most shocking stories from the last three seasons of “Homicide For The Holidays.”
+In advance of the new season’s premiere, here are the most shocking stories from past seasons of “Homicide For The Holidays.”
 You can catch up on the series on Peacock.

 Christmas was a particularly special time for the Ortega family of Covina, California.
 Joseph and Alice invited their five adult children and their families to their home for food and fun, including a lively game of poker.